 By raising awareness of diseases and conditions, we also showcase innovative technology being used at Mount Sinai to treat our patients, and highlight the latest in groundbreaking medical research taking place at the Icahn School of Medicine at Mount Sinai, all via Facebook Live.
 One of the very first Facebook Live video was of a robotic prostate surgery.
 Live@MountSinai is not only used as an educational tool, but also to give Mount Sinai patients and employees a voice, allowing them to share their personal experiences at Mount Sinai.

 Live@MountSinai videos are pegged to trending health news, such as the latest health care reform legislation, and monthly health observances, like ovarian cancer awareness month.

-Minutes before the video goes live, reminder posts are published so that our multiple social media audiences know that the video will begin momentarily.
+5) Day of Broadcast: Minutes before the broadcast, reminder posts are published so that our multiple social media audiences know that the video will begin momentarily.
 During the live broadcast, photos are taken and posted on Twitter and Instagram to continuously promote the video.
-After the live broadcasting has ended, we continue to promote the video link for several days across the same channels.
+Promotion of the broadcast continues across our channels following the event.

 "I am very grateful to Mount Sinai for the care provided to my husband and myself!
 Awesome, knowledgeable doctors!" - Gloria Harley

 "God bless Mount Sinai.
 They saved my life.
 Twelve years a survivor." - Estina Robinson

 "Keep up your great work !!
 Thank you for informing and giving info out on FaceBook!!" - Deborah Piraino-Harreguy

 "Really like this educational talk.
 This is an extremely comprehensive talk.
 How do I make an appointment with you?" - Shaun Chandran